Quiver Schur algebras and q-Fock space: The quiver Schur algebra

+\begin{prop} If $\operatorname{char}(\K)=0$, then there is an isomorphism $K^0_q(\mathbf{A})\cong U_{e,\mZ}^-$, $[(\bd)]\mapsto \mathbf{f}_\bd$, of $\mZ[q,q^{-1}]$-algebras from the graded Grothendieck ring of $\mathbf{A}$ to the integral form of the generic nilpotent Hall algebra of the cyclic quiver. \end{prop} The result is in fact also true for $\K$ of positive characteristic and can be proved using the usual technique of deforming to a characteristic 0 discrete valuation ring.
+Since the general result is not needed here, we omit it, but refer to \cite{Maksimau}. \begin{proof} Fixing a prime $p$, there is a natural map from $K^0_q(\mathbf{A})$ to $U_e^-|_{q=p}$.
+This is given by applying the equivalence of Proposition \ref{s-s-perv}, and then sending the class of a semi-simple perverse sheaf to the function given by the super-trace of Frobenius on its stalks.
+This is a function on the points of $\op{Rep}$ over the field $\mathbb{F}_p$ and hence defines an element of the Hall algebra.
+By the definition of the Hall multiplication and the Grothendieck trace formula, this is an algebra map.
 Since these super-traces are polynomial in $p$ (they are the Poincar\'e polynomials of the quiver partial flag varieties), the coefficients of the expansion of this function in terms of the characteristic functions of orbits are also polynomial, and this assignment can be lifted to an algebra map $K^0_q(\mathbf{A})\to U_{e,\mZ}^-$.
 This map is obviously surjective, since the function for each intersection cohomology sheaf on a nilpotent orbit, and thus the characteristic function on the orbit, is in its image.
 It is also injective, since when we expand any non-zero class in the Grothendieck group in terms of the classes of intersection cohomology sheaves, we must have a nonzero value of the corresponding function on the support of an intersection cohomology sheaf maximal (in the closure ordering) amongst those with non-zero coefficient.
 Since $[(\bd)]$ corresponds to the skyscraper sheaf of the semi-simple representation of dimension $\bd$, it is sent to the characteristic function of that point. \end{proof}